This document is relevant for: Inf2

 ).

-The left- or right-handside expression
+The left- or right-hand side expression

 of each comparator must be an affine expression of nki.language.arange()